— See CRYSTAL BRANDS

 - Location: Honolulu, Hawaii

-MIRACLE — A HILL AND COMPANY (Birmingham) LTD. — England — 1946 to present
+MIRACLE — First production by A HILL AND COMPANY (Birmingham) LTD. — England — 1946 to present

 - Costume Jewelry: